PandaSekh/domestika-downloader-V3/CONTRIBUTING.md

    ```

 2. Create a PR on GitHub:
-   - Use a descriptive title
+   - **IMPORTANT: Use a conventional commit format for the PR title** (e.g., `fix: preserve env vars when updating credentials`)
+   - If your PR is squash-merged, the PR title becomes the commit message on `main`
    - Fill out the PR template completely
    - Link any related issues